Mark-Cooper-Janssen-Vooles/backend-webdev-guide/readme.md

 ## C#
-React is the main backend language used at Xero.
+C# is the main backend language used at Xero.
 //mention how its typed, and its compiled etc ..